Creating a Turnitin Assignment in Courses

 - Apply to larger written assignments.
 The service is not appropriate for individual reflection pieces or short (1 page) written assignments.

-- Be sure to use the "Single Uploaded File Only" submission type.
-Turnitin can only process one uploaded file at a time (Word, RTF, TXT); it cannot scan text added into the rich text editor (Inline editor) or unsupported file types (Excel, PowerPoint, etc.).
+- For best results,use the "Single Uploaded File Only" submission type.
+Turnitin can only process one uploaded file at a time (e.g., PDF, .docx, .rtf, .txt); Text added into the rich text editor (Inline editor) must have at least 20 words in order for a report to be generated.

 - Log into Courses and click the tab for your course.